fneum/data-science-for-esm/data-science-for-esm/BYOC/04_GH_Pages.md

 <!-- This GitHub is the go to location for disseminating any material, be it Jupyter Notebooks, slides, videos, markdown text explanations, or links to your other resources.  -->

-[^1]:   Clicking the figure below will lead you directly to the OET's fork example setting.
+[^1]:   Clicking the figure above will lead you directly to the example setting.
 [^2]:   <b><font color="red">Give it a couple of minutes!</font></b>